 It also offers a more advanced set of tools called MobileSuite for testing web services and APIs of mobile apps, but it is a paid feature.

 If the developer wants to test if their Android app is secure enough when it passes through Inter-Process Communication endpoints of Android while interacting with other apps or the OS, they should test it on Drozer.
 An important feature of Drozer is that it can implement Android public exploits on devices that the developer wants to test.
 It creates rogue agents by building malicious files and web pages based on known vulnerabilities.
 If the Drozer agent manages to install full agents on a device using the vulnerable app being tested, the developer should be alarmed and fix security flaws.

 Mobile Security Framework or MobSF

 This is a comprehensive mobile app testing tool for pen-testing, malware analysis, and security assessment framework, which can perform both static and dynamic analysis.
 It can analyze Android, iOS, and Windows apps on binaries as well as source code.
 It can test an app against the OWASP Mobile Top 10 vulnerabilities.

 In the end, businesses should understand that the impact of mobile app security goes beyond user security and impacts the reputation of the brand overall.
-With the increasing hacking attempts and data breaches, users are aware of mobile app security issues and prefer apps that are secure over those which can confiscate their information.
-Hence, app developers should strive to create applications that satisfy the needs of the user and focus their efforts on the security aspect as well.
+With the increasing hacking attempts and data breaches, users are aware of mobile app security issues and prefer apps which are secure over those which can confiscate their information.
+Hence, app developers should strive to create applications which satisfy the needs of the user and focus their efforts on the security aspect as well.